← All posts

 How an Idea From Music Research Tracks Shuttle Fleets

-Off-the-shelf transit software had already been tried.
-It didn't fit.
-Why it didn't fit is the whole story, and the answer came from an unlikely place: research on tracking live musicians through sheet music.
+Off-the-shelf transit software wasn't built for this, so the company had built its own version in-house.
+Even that couldn't reliably give riders an accurate ETA.
+Why the problem is so hard is the whole story, and the answer came from an unlikely place: research on tracking live musicians through sheet music.

 Why shuttles break standard transit software

-Almost every transit software package rests on one assumption: a trip goes from A to B. Depart, arrive, the trip ends, a new one begins.
-The data model inherits that.
-So does the arrival logic.
-So does the reporting.
+Almost every transit software package rests on one assumption: a trip runs from A to B. A vehicle departs, arrives, ends the trip, and begins another.
+The data model inherits that assumption, and so do the arrival logic and the reporting.

 Shuttles don't fit that mold, and they don't all behave alike.
-Some run a schedule, some run on frequency with no timetable.
-Some loop the same stops all day, some don't.
+Some run a schedule; others run on frequency with no timetable.
+Some loop the same stops all day; others don't.
+A driver might start partway along the route, or skip a stop with nobody waiting.
 A vehicle might finish a lap, park to refuel or let the driver take lunch, and stay assigned to the route the whole time.

-They improvise, too.
-They take detours, reroute around a closed lane, cut across the lot when a flight dumps a crowd at one terminal.
-Much of an airport route runs on private service roads that public maps don't have.
+They improvise, too, taking detours, rerouting around a closed lane, or cutting across the lot when a flight sends a crowd to one terminal.
+Much of an airport route runs on private service roads that public maps don't show.
 You can't pre-map a path a shuttle invents on the spot.

-So the software has to predict what the driver does next and report it correctly, to the operator and to public feeds like Google and Apple transit.
-From noisy GPS alone.
-No door sensors, no onboard signal telling it when a vehicle is in service.
+So the software has to predict what the driver will do next and report it correctly, both to the operator and to public feeds like Google and Apple transit.
+It has to do this from noisy GPS alone, with no door sensors and no onboard signal to tell it when a vehicle is in service.

 Feed that into trip-based software and it fails in quiet, trust-destroying ways.
-The system decides a trip "ended."
+The system decides a trip has "ended."
 A vehicle leaves the mapped route and the tracker loses it.
-ETAs flip.
-Arrivals get double-counted or lost.
+ETAs flip, and arrivals get double-counted or lost.

-For an operation that runs on reliable arrival times, that's not a glitch.
-It's the product not working.
-These aren't coding bugs, they're modeling failures.
+For an operation that runs on reliable arrival times, this breaks the product.
+No amount of debugging fixes it, because the code is doing its job.
+The model behind it is wrong.
 The software does exactly what it was built to do, against a problem it was never built for.

 The hardest question is the most basic one.
 Given a noisy GPS signal, where on the route is this vehicle right now?